Control Data Corporation: Magnetic Peripherals Inc.

 Meanwhile, several very large Japanese manufacturing firms were entering the market.
 The supercomputer market was too small to support more than a handful of companies, so CDC started looking for other markets.
 One of these was the hard disk drive (HDD) market.

-Magnetic Peripherals Inc., later Imprimis Technology, was originally a joint venture with Honeywell formed in 1975 to manufacture HDDs for both companies.
-CII-Honeywell Bull later purchased a 3 percent interest in MPI from Honeywell.
-Sperry became a partner in 1983 with 17 percent, making the ownership split CDC (67%) and Honeywell (17%).
-MPI was a captive supplier to its parents.
-It sold on an OEM basis only to them, while CDC sold MPI product to third parties under its brand name.
+Magnetic Peripherals Inc. (MPI) started as in 1975 as a joint venture with Honeywell Corporation to manufacture HDDs for both companies.
+CII-Honeywell Bull later purchased a 3% interest in MPI from Honeywell.
+Sperry became a partner in MPI in 1983 with 17%, making the ownership split CDC (67%) and Honeywell (17%).
+MPI was a captive supplier to its parent companies, selling drives only on an OEM basis to them CDC sold MPI product to third parties under the CDC brand name.

-It became a major player in the HDD market.
-It was the worldwide leader in 14-inch disk drive technology in the OEM marketplace in the late 1970s and early 1980s especially with its SMD (Storage Module Device) and CMD (Cartridge Module Drive), with its plant at Brynmawr in the South Wales valleys running 24/7 production.
-The Magnetic Peripherals division in Brynmawr had produced 1 million disks and 3 million magnetic tapes by October 1979.
-CDC was an early developer of the eight-inch drive technology with products from its MPI Oklahoma City Operation.
-Its CDC Wren series drives were particularly popular with high end users, although it was behind the capacity growth and performance curves of numerous startups such as Micropolis, Atasi, Maxtor, and Quantum.
-CDC also co-developed the now universal Advanced Technology Attachment (ATA) interface with Compaq and Western Digital, which was aimed at lowering the cost of adding low-performance drives.
+MPI soon became a major player in the HDD market.
+It was the worldwide leader in 14-inch disk drive technology in the OEM marketplace in the late 1970s and early 1980s especially with its SMD (Storage Module Device) and CMD (Cartridge Module Drive).
+The MPI plant at Brynmawr in Wales was running continuous shifts to meet the demand.
+The MPI division in Brynmawr had produced one million disks and three million magnetic tapes by October 1979.

+CDC was an early developer of the eight-inch drive technology with products from its MPI Operation in Oklahoma City.
+Its CDC Wren series drives were particularly popular with high end users.
+However, the Wren was behind the capacity growth and performance curves of numerous startups such as Micropolis, Atasi, Maxtor, and Quantum.
+CDC also co-developed the now-universal Advanced Technology Attachment (ATA) interface with Compaq and Western Digital, which was aimed at lowering the cost of adding low-performance drives.

 CDC founded a separate division called Rigidyne in Simi Valley, California, to develop 3.5-inch drives using technology from the Wren series.
-These were marketed by CDC as the "Swift" series, and were among the first high-performance 3.5-inch drives on the market at their introduction in 1987.
+These drives were marketed by CDC as the Swift series.
+When introduced in 1987, the Swift drives were among the first high-performance 3.5-inch drives on the market..

-In September 1988, CDC merged Rigidyne and MPI into the umbrella subsidiary of Imprimis Technology.
-The next year, Seagate Technology purchased Imprimis for $250 million in cash, 10.7 million in Seagate stock and a $50 million promissory note.

 Investments

-Control Data held interests in other companies including computer research company Arbitron, Commercial Credit Corporation and Ticketron.
+CDC held interests in other companies including computer research company Arbitron, Commercial Credit Corporation and Ticketron.